 Brief Fact Summary.
 Plaintiff’s two barges, towed by Defendant’s tugboats, were lost in a storm.
 Plaintiff sued Defendant for negligence for failing to equip the tugboats with reliable radios, which would have warned Defendant of the storm.

 Synopsis of Rule of Law.
 If new technology is developed, and it is widely used and accepted, then it is negligent not to utilize it.

-Is Defendant required to equip his tugboats with radio sets to pick up weather reports?
+Issue.
+Is Defendant negligent for failing to equip his tugboats with radios?